Kinosaki Onsen is captivating. It’s one of those places in Japan that make you feel like you were in a different era.

 We were here for no more than two hours which was way too short for a place like this.
 I miss it already.
 Ren and I will be going to similar onsen towns like this one soon – Yufuin and Kurokawa Onsen in Kyushu.
 We’ll be staying the night at each place so we’ll be bona fide onsen-goers and not just observers like we were today.
 I can’t wait to rock the yukata and geta! 😆

-Kinosaki Onsen is two and a half hours away from either Kyoto or Osaka so it is possible to do it on a day trip.
+Kinosaki Onsen is two and a half hours away so it’s possible to do on a day trip from Osaka or Kyoto.
 But why would you want to?
 You’d be spending five hours traveling in a train and more importantly, you’ll be rushed.
 The point of an onsen town is to slow down, relax in your yukata and geta, and enjoy your time in the hot springs.
 It’s the kind of place that invites you to disconnect and soak up the atmosphere.
 You won’t want to feel rushed in a place like this so if you have the time, then I strongly suggest you stay the night.
 I’ve read that the town is at its most beautiful at night.

 How to Get There

 It takes about 2.5 hrs to get to Kinosaki Onsen from Kyoto by JR Train.
 It costs JPY 4,320 each way for unreserved seats and around JPY 4,640 for reserved.
 The Japan Rail Pass and Kansai Wide Area Pass are valid between Kyoto and Kinosaki Onsen.